-The European Union remains committed to fully implementing its policy of non-recognition of the illegal annexation of Crimea and Sevastopol.
+The European Union remains committed to fully implement its policy of non-recognition of the illegal annexation of Crimea and Sevastopol.
+We fully support the sovereignty, independence and territorial integrity of Ukraine.